Don’t Embellish Or Lie During The Application Process

 To do this, the employer can use a legal tactic called the “after-acquired evidence” theory to argue that negative information the employer discovered after the employee was hired should limit the employee’s ability to make claims against the employer.
 Conduct by an employee that has been held sufficiently serious to be admitted as after-acquired evidence has included:

-- lying about education and experience on a job application, and
+- Lying about education and experience on a job application

 To read and printout a copy of the Form please link below.

 You can download a free copy of Adobe Acrobat Reader here.